New Covenant Commandments

 NLT – The LORD spoke these words to all of you assembled there at the foot of the mountain.
 He spoke with a loud voice from the heart of the fire, surrounded by clouds and deep darkness.
 This was all he said at that time, and he wrote his words on two stone tablets and gave them to me.

 The Jewish Publication Society’s translation says that God spoke “with a great voice, and it went on no more.”
 The voice went on no more at that point; it doesn’t say that God never added any more words to His Law.
-The record in Exodus doesn’t even say that God spoke and then said no more.
+And this was only in Deuteronomy.
+The record in Exodus doesn’t even mention that God spoke and then said no more.
 The subsequent chapters of Exodus and Deuteronomy show that He did in fact add more words.
 He spoke to Moses many ordinances that are given from Exodus 20:22 through chapter 24, and Deuteronomy chapters 12 through 26.
 There is no indication that they constitute a different covenant or a separate set of laws from the Ten Commandments.

 Moses then wrote down all of the words God spoke to him, and afterward read them to the people in Exodus 24.
 He sprinkled the book with blood to ratify the covenant with the people.
 All of this happened before God called Moses up the mountain again to give him the stone tablets, which He called, “the stone tablets with the law and the commandment which I have written for their instruction” (Exodus 24:12).
 The terms “law” and “commandment” are interchangeable and both are used here to describe the stone tablets, which are also called “the words of the covenant.” (“And he wrote on the tablets the words of the covenant, the Ten Commandments” - Exodus 34:28)